xdoko01/pgRPG/README.md

     - component controllable will have key_scheme = 'player1' - it will load keys from the config

 ### dt as parameter for console.show?

-### Stop the game while console is displayed - to avoid keys to be used both in console and in the game - parameter in Config.

 ### Update console library so that it has the paths encapsulated in str() to support libpath + if function is not defined the text on console should scroll the error